The

 Heritage Alliance n otes

-with regret the passing of one of our
+with regret the passing

-founding directors, Jane
+founding directors,

-Amorosi.
-Jane was always a
+was always a strong

-strong advocate for preservation
+advocate for

-of open space.
-We are grateful
+space.
+We are

-to Jane for her role in
+her role in

-safeguarding Lyman Woods as a
+Woods as a

-publicly-owned Forest Preserve,
+Forest Preserve, a

-a beautiful and high-quality
+beautiful and

-natural area in Downers
+area in Downers

 Grove.
-The Lyman Woods
+The

-Preserve today serves as a
+today serves as a

 recreational and